brown-band/website/README.md

 ### Getting Started

-This site is a static site powered by [Eleventy (11ty)](https://www.11ty.dev) and hosted on [TBD].
+This site is a static site powered by [Eleventy (11ty)](https://www.11ty.dev) and hosted on GitHub Pages.
 That means that the files in this repository are transformed by a build script producing a folder full of plain HTML files that any static site host can serve.
-If [TBD] ceases to exist, you should have a wide variety of competitors to choose from.
+If GitHub Pages ceases to exist, you should have a wide variety of competitors to choose from.
 Hopefully.

 To get started making updates to the website, make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com) installed on your computer.
 I recommend using something like [nvm](https://github.com/nvm-sh/nvm) (or my favorite, [asdf](https://asdf-vm.com)), which will automatically pick up the `.node-version` file in this repository and prompt you to install that version of Node.